rob-coaching/js-dates-fullstack-guide/README.md

 Date strings are no different than any other strings you receive in the backend.

-You will receive those either as PARAMS in a GET request.
+You will receive those either as PARAMS in a GET request (`req.params.deinDateField`)

-Or you will receive those inside your BODY in a POST or PUT request.
+Or you will receive those inside your BODY in a POST or PUT request (`req.body.deinDateField`)

 Once you receive now the date ISO STRING in your backend, you probably ask yourself: